discordeno/discordeno/site/docs/nodejs/Structures/create-structure.md

 const emoji = guild.emojis.forge(emojiData);

 const webhook = new Discord.Webhook(client, webhookData);
-const embed = new Discord.Embed(embedData) ;// embedData is optional
+const embed = new Discord.Embed(embedData); // embedData is optional
 const component = new Discord.Component(componentData); // componentData is optional
 const collection = new Discord.Collection();
 ```

 Some popular methods have been added to the structures so that you can use them without having to come up with your own.
-In order to use the Structures from the Wrapper, you need to invoke the `.forge` method with the raw discord data, whereas it will construct the structure for you.
+In order to use the Structures from the Wrapper, you need to invoke the `.forge` method with the raw discord data,
+whereas it will construct the structure for you.

 Next we're going to give a better insight into how create [`Embeds`](embeds) and [`Components`](components) with the
 wrappers structures.